rarebreed/rarebreed.github.io/_posts/2020-1-27-redux-why.md

 pretty bad.
 I guess however that javascript devs aren't too concerned about performance.
 Or maybe it's just redux users.

+Yes, I know that `redux.combineReducers` you pass it a reducer that only takes the state it is interested in rather than the entire state.
+However, this is really just a helper function.
+Ultimately dispatch will pass the entire state at which point the state can be divied up among reducers that are combined in `combineReducers`

 ### Reducers and async data

 Reducers should be pure.